Swapnil-ingle/Swapnil-ingle.github.io/get-a-software-dev-job-as-a-fresher.md

 It is a known fact that many engineers struggle with getting their first job in the software community, unless you come from a very good college you'll probably struggle to catch your break.

-On the good side, more and more companies in India are realizing that you don't need a degree to be a software dev, you only need to be passionate about coding and computers to get a gid.
+On the good side, more and more companies in India are realizing that you don't need a degree to be a software dev, you only need to be passionate about coding and computers to get a gig.

 So before going ahead, ask yourself _"Do I love coding?
 Do I love sitting, staring at a computer screen for 10-12 hours a day?"_ If your answer is no, I feel like this field is not for you.